dzeke/ColoradoRiverFutures/BlogDrafts/README.md

 # Blog Drafts

-Preprints of blogs in the series "Encouraging more Water Conservation in the Colorado River Basin" before they are published.
+Drafts and preprints of blogs in the series "Encouraging more Water Conservation in the Colorado River Basin" before they are published.

 Dr. David Rosenberg